-Please remember that priority settings are not permanent - they last only until the process or your PC restarts.
+Please remember that process priority settings are not permanent - they last only until the process itself or your device restarts.

 In case your PC has multiple physical processors (CPU-s), or a CPU with multiple cores and/or HyperThreading, you can set the affinity of a process.
-Affinity defines which processors or cores a program, service or app can use.
+Affinity defines which processors or cores a program or a service can use.

 Again, you cannot change the affinity of critical system processes and services.
 For example, the infamous SearchIndexer.exe (Windows Search Indexer) affinity can only be limited in Windows 7 and newer.
 Windows Vista users should definitely limit Windows Search priority to Power Saver in Power Options.

-To define affinity for a process, right-click (or tap and hold on touch-screens) it in Processes (Windows XP, Vista and 7) or Details tab (Windows 8 and 8.1), and choose Set Affinity.
+To define affinity for a process, right-click (or tap and hold on touch-screens) it in the Processes (Windows XP, Vista, and 7) or Details tab (Windows 8 and 8.1), and choose Set Affinity.

 Please note that affinity settings are not permanent - they last only until the process or your PC restarts.

-Some processes have sub-processes or related processes and if killing a power-hungry process does not stop it from eating CPU resources, right-click it again and select End Process Tree instead.
+Some processes have sub-processes or related processes and if stopping a power-hungry process does not free CPU resources, right-click it again and select End Process Tree instead.

-If after ending a hung process (especially when killing explorer.exe) your Desktop and Taskbar disappear, you can get them back by starting explorer.exe process again.
-Open File menu and click New Task (Run...) or Run new task (in Windows 8/8.1 only).
+If after ending a hung process (especially when killing explorer.exe) your Desktop and Taskbar disappear, you can get them back quite easily.
+Open the File menu and click New Task (Run...) or Run new task (in Windows 8/8.1/10 only).

-In Windows 7, 8 and 8.1, you can just check or uncheck the Create this task with administrative privileges box, but for explorer.exe this is not required.
+In Windows 7, 8/8.1 and 10, you can just tick or clear the Create this task with administrative privileges box.

 Type "explorer" and click OK.

-In Windows 8 and 8.1, Processes tab of Task Manager enables easier restarting of Windows Explorer process.
+In Windows 8 and newer, the Processes tab of Task Manager enables easier restarting of the Windows Explorer process.
 Just right-click the Windows Explorer group (not any of its sub-processes) and use the Restart command.

-You can also use Processes or Details tab for checking which program or process has used most resources over time.
+You can also use the Processes or Details tab for checking which program or process has used the most resources over time.

-In Windows XP, Vista and 7, open View menu and click Select Columns.
+In Windows XP, Vista, and 7, open the View menu and choose Select Columns.

-In Windows 8 and 8.1, just right-click any column head (title) and click Select columns.
+In Windows 8, 8.1, and 10, right-click or touch and hold any column head (title) and choose Select columns.

-To see which programs, apps or processes use hard disk the most, turn on I/O Read Bytes and I/O Write Bytes columns.
+- To see which programs, apps, or processes use hard disk the most, turn on the I/O Read Bytes and I/O Write Bytes columns.

-RAM usage can be seen in Memory Usage (Windows XP only) or Commit size columns.
-This reveals the total amount of memory used by a process.
+- Memory consumption can be seen in the Memory Usage and Virtual Memory Size columns (Windows XP only) or Commit size (Windows Vista and newer) columns.
+This reveals the total amount of RAM and paging file used by a process.